 Emergency escape windows under decks and porches (IRC ((R310.5)) R310.2.4) Emergency escape windows are allowed to be installed under decks, porches, roof overhangs, awnings((,)) or similar projections ((provided)) if the location allows the emergency escape window to be fully opened and provides a path not less than 36 inches (914mm) in height and not less than 36 inches (914 mm) in width with a maximum unobstructed travel length directly to a yard or court based on 3:1, length to height ratio or as approved by the building official.
 This distance shall be measured from the edge of the window or if served by a window well from the edge of that window well.

-EXCEPTION: When the vertical height is 6'8" (2,032 mm) or ((greater)) more, the travel distance or length is unlimited.
+EXCEPTION: When the vertical height is ((6'8")) six feet and eight inches (2,032 mm) or ((greater)) more, the travel distance or length is unlimited.

-SECTION 62.
+SECTION 65.
 Ordinance 14914, Section 275, as amended, and K.C.C.
 16.05.070 are hereby amended to read as follows: